Did you know that Amazon offers a “pay to quit” program?

 Sure, it’s great that the program incentives unhappy employees to bite the bullet and quit.
 But unless you have a plan in place to actually attract, hire, and retain great employees, it’s worthless.
 All you’re doing is firing, hiring, and burning out employees at a faster rate…all while handing out a stack of cash to every quitter.
 That makes for a very vicious cycle of high turnover.

 Now, we can’t speak for Amazon’s overall talent strategy.
-Maybe they’re doing a great job of retaining and attracting talent (although headlines like this don’t help).
-It’s also clear the latest program is designed to get more delivery partners, but the lesson for employers is valuable all the same.
+It’s clear the latest program is designed to get more delivery partners, but the lesson for employers is valuable all the same.

 The point is that hiring, engaging, and retaining great employees is always more important than getting rid of unhappy employees.
 It’s not a bad idea to pay unhappy employees to leave.
 But that’s only helpful if we have a holistic talent strategy for getting the right people to replace them.